About Our DBS Program

 - Reasonable expectations of outcomes following DBS treatment and education about risks

-- Appropriate home and social environment to manage post-surgical care
+- Appropriate home environment and social support to manage post-surgical care

 We continually keep these factors in mind when approaching any patient considering DBS treatment.